Classic Christmas songs that are more than 100 years old

 What began in 1818 as a modest performance outside of St. Nicholas parish in Oberndorf, Austria, has become one of the most popular Christmas songs of all time.
 Translated into over 300 languages, “Stille Nacht” was written by a priest named Joseph Mohr and composed by Franz Xaver Gruber in 1818.
 The song became popular among traveling folk singers, and before long, it could be heard around the world.
 The English version we know today called “Silent Night” was not written until 1863.
 “Stille Nacht” was named an intangible cultural heritage by UNESCO in 2011.

 ‘Carol of the Bells’ (1919)

-“Carol of the Bells” is no doubt familiar to you, if not by name, then by melody.
-The carol was based on an Ukranian folk chant called "Shchedryk,” which was traditionally sung on New Year’s Eve as it spoke of good fortune for the upcoming year.
-American composer Peter J. Wilhousky adapted the lyrics "Shchedryk” into a Christmas song in 1919 using the original musical arrangement by Ukranian composer Mykola Leontovych.
+“Carol of the Bells” is no doubt familiar to you—if not by name, then by melody.
+The carol was based on a Ukrainian folk chant called “Shchedryk,” which was traditionally sung on New Year’s Eve as it spoke of good fortune for the upcoming year.
+American composer Peter J. Wilhousky adapted the lyrics “Shchedryk” into a Christmas song in 1919 using the original musical arrangement by Ukrainian composer Mykola Leontovych.
 Many artists have covered the carol over the last century, and one of its more popular variants is “Christmas Eve/Sarajevo” by the Trans-Siberian Orchestra.

 ‘In the Bleak Midwinter’ (1906)